 Do not use aspirin if you smell a strong vinegar odor in the aspirin bottle.
 The medicine may no longer be effective.

-Since aspirin is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Aspirin is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.